rladstaetter/LogoRRR/README.md

 ## Configuring GraalVM native-image

-Recently a new feature for client maven plugin was introduced to help configure the underlying native-image technology.
-You have to provide configuration for reflection for example, or native code which is to be called by the application.

-Configuring those aspects may swiftly become a challenge.
-Luckily client-maven-plugin has a target which makes those configuration steps easier, at least you get a good starting point.
+`gluonfx-maven-plugin` helps to configure GraalVM compilation by providing a command which creates a configuration for `native-image` by analysing the runtime behavior of an application.
 Just issue following maven command on your command line:

-    mvn client:runagent
+    mvn gluonfx:runagent

 It will start LogoRRR.
 Now you have to execute all possible click paths - in your code repository configuration files will appear in `src/main/resources/META-INF/native-image/`.
 Those files are different depending on which OS you execute the application.